Cellular Automata and Bootstrap Percolation: Introduction

+Interestingly, if we study general cellular automata initialized on random configurations, a lot of algorithmic undecidability arises.
+For instance, $\mu$-nilpotency, which can be seen as an equivalent of trivialization of the initial probability measure (see Lemma~\ref{lem:percolationasmunilpotency}), becomes a $\Pi_3^0$-complete property \cite[Theorem 5.7]{Boyer_2015}.
+Also examples can be constructed, such that the limit behavior depends on the density of some state in the initial probability measure in a complex way \cite[Theorem 3]{HELLOUIN_DE_MENIBUS_2016}.
+The constructions behind these results are not monotone and use non-convergent orbits, so they clearly break both the monotone and freezing hypothesis of bootstrap percolation models.

-Dropping the monotonicity requirement results in a richer set of possible asymptotic behaviors.
+In this article we study the variety of asymptotic behaviors exhibited by freezing CA when initialized on Bernoulli random configurations, contrasted to bootstrap percolation models.
+In other words, we investigate the role of monotonicity in the qualitative theory of bootstrap percolation.
+We show that dropping the monotonicity requirement results in a richer set of possible asymptotic behaviors.
 Such automata may still be understood as models of physical or sociological phenomena.
 For example, if the cells of a graph represent agents with political leanings, then non-monotone rules can model individuals becoming suspicious of a sudden influx of opposing views among their peers.
 Examples of freezing non-monotone CA have been considered in the literature, like the ``rule one'' of S. Ulam~\cite{ulam} as an attempt to study models of crystal growth, or ``life without death''~\cite{GriMoo96} which is a freezing version of Conway's Life.
 The dynamics of freezing cellular automata have been studied explicitly in e.g.~\cite{GoOlTh15,GoMaMoOl17,BeMaOlTh18}.
 We note that in the literature it is common to require freezing CA to be decreasing rather than increasing, but here we choose to follow the opposite convention of percolation theory.